Visit Chateau de Sully-sur-Loire

-Outside, the building consists of four very prominent cylindrical towers, which flank the rectangular keep.
+The outside of the chateau has four very prominent cylindrical towers, which flank the rectangular keep.
 To the west there are the towers called "Nouvion" and "Villebon", while to the east there are the "Chapelle d'Anguillon" and "Verrines".
-The gateway to the south is flanked by two cylindrical towers; formerly accessible via a drawbridge which rose over a moat that today was filled while a door placed in a square tower is the main access to the castle.
+The gateway to the south is flanked by two cylindrical towers formerly accessible via a drawbridge which rose over a moat that is now filled in.
+A door in a square tower is the main access to the castle.

-The Donjon is located in front of a large quadrangle (the "lower court"), close to two round towers; those to the south-east dates back to the fifteenth century, built over the remains of an older tower, while the “Tower of Béthune” , with walls of a thickness of about 5 metres, was built at the time of Maximilian Bethune for the guns.
-To the south-east of the court was built a comfortable residence, known as the "Little Castle", the habitual residence of the lords of Sully.
-The interior was arranged in the nineteenth century.
+The Donjon is located in front of a large quadrangle (the "lower court"), close to two round towers; those to the south-east date back to the fifteenth century, built over the remains of an older tower, while the “Tower of Béthune” , with walls of a thickness of about 5 metres, was built at the time of Maximilian Bethune to house the guns.

-In the castle basement are the kitchen and pantry, while above them there are a hall for receptions and elegant apartments.
+On the second floor is the garrison room with its huge timber framed roof and also the rampart walk, once used to defend the castle.
 The different floors within the castle are connected by a spiral staircase located in the tower to the southeast of the entrance.

-Around the castle ther stands a great park, crossed by canals that were dug by Maximilien of Béthune, in order to help protect the castle against possible floods from of the Loire.
+Around the castle is a great park crossed by canals that were dug by Maximilien of Béthune, in order to help protect the castle against possible floods from the Loire.

-During the French Revolution part of the walls of chateau sully-sur-Loire were dismantled and over the years the castle suffered a marked deterioration.
-Left to the Dukes of Sully until the twentieth century, it was subsequently purchased by the Department of Loiret.
+During the French Revolution part of the walls of Chateau Cully-sur-Loire were dismantled and over the years the castle suffered a marked deterioration.
+Belonging to the Dukes of Sully until the twentieth century, it was subsequently purchased by the Department of Loiret.
 Between 2006 and 2007 the Castle was the subject of major restoration work, which allowed its opening to the public in 2007.